anubhavsrivastava/devtips.theanubhav.com/content/posts/2019-05-24---cost-of-import.md

 tags:
     - 'JavaScript'
     - 'Performance'
-description: 'Find the cost of importing a module in Vscode'
+description: 'Find the cost of importing a module in VScode'
 ---

 Recapping on previous article - [Analyse package size of every npm module](/posts/bundle-phobia), with every package imported in app, results in increase in size of bundle, sometimes huge than the actual requirement.